BuckleyResearchLtd/cloudedhills/src/content/essays/entropy.md

  > Entropy is a measure of chaos.

 This has two problems.
-First, chaos means something very specific in science and it's not this (link chaos theory).
+First, chaos means something very specific in science, and it's not this.
 But more importantly, chaos is a bit vague.
 If I asked you, what was more chaotic, all your clothes being in a drawer, and then being spread around your house, you'd say the latter.
 That's good.
 That's the higher entropy state

 But now imagine two beaches.
 One has a nice even layer of sand, completely flat and uniform.
 The other has one massive pile of sand in the corner, and the rest is empty.
 Which is more chaotic?
 ![a tale of two beaches.](../../assets/beaches.webp)

 If you said the second one, yeah, I'd agree with you.
 But that one is the lower entropy state.
 So chaos kind of breaks down.
 In many places we're used to the higher entropy state.
 It seems less chaotic.
 But this starts to lead us to a better definition.